Categories

 The Doug Wright Award for best kids’ book

 Entries for the best kids’ book category must be submitted online by the book’s creator(s) or publisher.
-There is an entry of $15 per book.
+There is an entry fee of $15 per book.
 (Self-published creators who cannot afford the entry fee may request to have it waived.)

 Entry Rules

-Entries to the Doug Wright Awards must have been published during the previous calendar year (January 1 to December 31, 2023).
+Entries to the Doug Wright Awards must have been published during the previous calendar year (January 1 to December 31, 2024).
 The Doug Wright Awards is broad minded in what it considers a book (graphic novel, single comic, mini-comic, zine, etc.) but reserves the right to make the final call on a publication’s qualification.

 Books must be published in English.
 Books originally published in another language and translated into English are eligible, provided the English edition was published during the current calendar year.